 Getting Started

-Getting Started with the Decision Tree Software
+Getting Started with Decision Tree Software

 Sample SpiceLogic Decision Tree Analyzer model comparing Test versus No Test treatment paths with chance events, probabilities, and life-year payoffs.